-Profit share revenues
+Profit sharing revenues

-We have a profit sharing arrangement related to the eight Capesize dry bulk vessels on charter to a subsidiary of Golden Ocean, whereby we earn a 33% profit share above the base charter rates, calculated and paid on a quarterly basis.
-In the year ended December 31, 2023, we recorded a profit share revenue of \$0.0 million under this arrangement compared with \$3.0 million profit share in 2022.
-The decrease is attributable to less favorable rates in 2023 for the Capesize dry bulk vessels.
+We had a profit sharing arrangement related to the eight Capesize dry bulk vessels on charter to a subsidiary of Golden Ocean, in 2024, whereby we earned a 33% profit share above the base charter rates, calculated and paid on a quarterly basis.
+In the year ended December 31, 2024, we recorded a profit share revenue of \$6.4 million under this arrangement.
+No profit share revenue under this arrangement was recorded in 2023.
+The increase is attributable to more favorable rates in 2024 for the Capesize dry bulk vessels.

-In the year ended December 31, 2023, we recorded \$13.2 million from fuel saving arrangements relating to seven container vessels on charter to Maersk, following the installation of scrubbers and one scrubber-fitted car carrier on charter to Eukor which was acquired in November 2022 (2022: \$24.8 million relating to seven container vessels and one car carrier).
-The Company has an arrangement for these vessels whereby it is entitled to a share of the fuel savings dependent on the price difference between IMO compliant fuel and IMO non-compliant fuel.
+In the year ended December 31, 2024, we recorded \$10.3 million from fuel saving arrangements relating to seven container vessels on charter to Maersk, following the installation of scrubbers and one scrubber-fitted car carrier on charter to Eukor (2023: \$13.2 million relating to seven container vessels and one car carrier).
+We have an arrangement for these vessels whereby it is entitled to a share of the fuel savings dependent on the price difference between IMO compliant fuel and IMO non-compliant fuel.